SURGroup/UQpy/source/surrogates_doc.rst

 Polynomial Chaos Expansion - PCE
 ----------------------------------------

 Polynomial Chaos Expansions (PCE) represent a class of methods which employ orthonormal polynomials to construct approximate response surfaces (metamodels or surrogate models) to identify a mapping between inputs and outputs of a numerical model [2]_.
 PCE methods can be directly used for moment estimation and sensitivity analysis (Sobol indices).
 A PCE object can be instantiated from the class ``PCE``.
+The method can be used for models of both one-dimensional and multi-dimensional outputs.

 Let us consider a computational model :math:`Y = \mathcal{M}(x)`, with :math:`Y \in \mathbb{R}` and a random vector with independent components :math:`X \in \mathbb{R}^M` described by the joint probability density function :math:`f_X`.
 The polynomial chaos expansion of :math:`\mathcal{M}(x)` is